schnell18/ktor-hone/http-api/README.md

       --data '{"snippet" : {"text" : "mysnippet"}}'            \
       http://127.0.0.1:8080/snippets

-Or you do the above command in one go:
+Or you do the above commands in one go:

     curl                                                       \
       --silent                                                 \